Discuss Forum

 Download 100+ Important Economic & Finance Terms Ebook

-What are the topic covered under the RBI DSIM paper 3 syllabus?
+What are the topics covered under the RBI DSIM paper 3 syllabus?

 Paper 3 is a descriptive English paper designed to assess communication skills, clarity of thought, and professional writing ability.
 RBI expects DSIM candidates to interpret data insights and present them clearly, so this paper focuses on structured writing rather than technical statistics.